antonbabenko/pre-commit-terraform/README.md

 MIT licensed.
 See [LICENSE](LICENSE) for full details.

-### Additional terms of use for users from Russia and Belarus
+### Additional information for users from Russia and Belarus

-By using the code provided in this repository you agree with the following:

 * Russia has [illegally annexed Crimea in 2014](https://en.wikipedia.org/wiki/Annexation_of_Crimea_by_the_Russian_Federation) and [brought the war in Donbas](https://en.wikipedia.org/wiki/War_in_Donbas) followed by [full-scale invasion of Ukraine in 2022](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine).
 * Russia has brought sorrow and devastations to millions of Ukrainians, killed hundreds of innocent people, damaged thousands of buildings, and forced several million people to flee.